-Stage Process Planning Business Case, Approved Budget and Brief of works to be completed where required Registration All quotations must be registered in eBMS/Nimblex as outlined in 3.4 above Advertising Quotations are not normally advertised.
+Stage Process Planning Business Case, Approved Budget and Brief of works to be completed where required Registration All quotations must be registered in the Procurement and Contract Management system as outlined in section 3.4 above Advertising Quotations are not normally advertised.
 However, public advertising of quotations should be considered when judged to be sufficiently advantageous to Council.
 This will ensure transparency and best value to Council.
-This can be done simply through eProcure.
+This can be done simply through Council's E-Tender Portal.
 Period There is no set period for a quotation to be open, this would be dependent on the information to be returned.
 There is a need to consider the complexity of what is being procured and allow enough time for companies to adequality prepare.
 Evaluation Low value quotations below \$30,000 do not need a formal evaluation; however, staff should consider price, local content and availability prior to making a decision.
 Lowest price is not necessarily the best value.
 Quotations with a value over \$30,000 require a formal evaluation process.
 Refer to Evaluations section below for requirements Approval The decision to proceed can only be made up to the Financial Delegation of the individual.
 If outside an individual's delegation it must be taken to person with appropriate delegation.
 Outcome It is common courtesy to advise those companies that were unsuccessful, either by phone or email; this should be completed by the person obtaining quotations.